5 marketing metrics to track this year

 This should be done immediately with new customers when you are in the greatest risk of losing them.
 Do the survey at least once per year, or whichever frequency is best for your business.
 Soon you’ll have quantitative data to show a quality score and how you’re performing over time versus “I think we’re doing okay.”

 The NPS scores range from a minus 100 to a plus 100.
 Typically, B2B businesses range in the 50s to 60s range.

 Pay close attention to your detractors.
-These are your 0-6 scores, unhappy customers who can damage your brand and impede growth through negative word-of-mouth.
+The scores ranging from 0 to 6 represent dissatisfied customers who have the potential to harm your brand and hinder growth by spreading negative feedback through word-of-mouth.
 Find out the reason and fix it.
 It is equally important is to keep your promoters happy.
 They should be protected and nurtured.

 Are you losing customers after they buy from you?

 Metric #4: Keep and eye on your customer retention rate